EwanSC/BromansCoopey/data/data_dictionary.md

 * Columns:
 1. **CorpusName**
 * Records the categories (abbreviations) of bibliographic corpora that are listed in this database.
+Primary key.
+Abbreviations are all expanded upon in the database bibliography: DB-SQL/bibliography_for_db.bib & DB-SQL/bibliography_for_db.ris.
+'Other Ref' = a corpus, reference work, article or book which is not covered by the other categories.
 * Values: AE; Betz; CIL; EDCS; EDH; ILJug; Other Ref; Tončinić.
-These abbreviations are all expanded upon in the database bibliography: DB-SQL/bibliography_for_db.bib & DB-SQL/bibliography_for_db.ris.
-'Other Ref' = a corpus, reference work, article or book which is not covered by the other categories.

 ### findspot.csv
 * This table records the contextual and geographical find spot data for the monuments within the database.